edgardomarchi/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## SecureMemory: C++ Files

-Now, let's go ahead and create a header and source file for `SecureMemory` in `gem5/src/bootcamp/secure_memory`.
+Now, let's go ahead and create a header and source file for `SecureMemory` in `gem5/src/bootcamp/insepctor_gadget`.
 Remember to make sure the path to your header file matches that of what you specified in `cxx_header` in `SecureMemory.py` and the path for your source file matches that of what you specified in `SConscript`.
-Run the following commands from within our `secure_memory` directory:
+Run the following commands from within our `insepctor_gadget` directory:

 ```sh
 touch secure_memory.hh